Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 welcome sir,over to you!
 ----

-Thank you ma'am, for didactical talk.
+Thank you sir, for didactical talk.
 ...
 ...
 ...